 1. Generate leads with pull marketing and close them with push marketing

-This is a strategy used by many companies like HubSpot.
+This is a strategy used by many companies.
 The idea is simple:

 - Create content that ranks high on search engines for their target queries (pull marketing)

-- Get these readers to sign up for an email list, usually via an incentive
+- Get these readers to sign up for an email list, usually via a carrot

-- Later on, sales team will reach out to these prospects via email or phone (push marketing)
+- Later on, the sales team reaches out to these people via email or phone (push marketing)

-For example, HubSpot’s post on writing an effective email gets around 28,000 search visits per month and ranks for over 1,700 organic keywords:
+For example, HubSpot’s post on writing an effective email gets ~14,000 search visits per month and ranks for over 2,900 organic keywords:

 Once the prospect has handed over their email address, HubSpot can now contact them via its sales team.

 Basically, each prospect is given a score based on the actions they take.
-So someone who is downloading a beginner’s guide to email marketing is probably relatively new to marketing and is not an ideal prospect to reach out to right now.
+Someone who’s downloading a beginner’s guide is likely new to marketing and not an ideal prospect right now.
+But if they continue to consume HubSpot’s content and download more advanced guides, they may become a good prospect in the future.

-Comparatively, someone who opts in for HubSpot’s free marketing dashboard tool is more likely to be a prospect who makes a purchase:
+Comparatively, someone who opts in for HubSpot’s free marketing dashboard tool is likelier to be a prospect who makes a purchase:

 2. Run social ads to promote your content

-Your content is not going to promote itself.
-You need to help people discover it by, perhaps, putting it right in front of them.
+Nobody’s going to find your content randomly.
+You need to help people discover it by putting it in front of them.
+One reliable way to promote your content is via ads.

-That’s why we run ads for most, if not all, of our blog posts.
+This is the reason why we run ads for most of our blog posts.
 Since we take an average of 10-20 hours to create each piece, it’ll be a waste if no one sees it.

 Here’s one of our Facebook ads promoting our post on the best marketing Facebook groups:

-If Facebook ads are too competitive for you, remember there are also other ad platforms you can consider.
-For example, we also promote our content via Quora and Twitter ads:
+If Facebook ads are too competitive for you, remember there are also other ad platforms like Quora ads too.

 3. Target your ads to lookalike audiences built from your “pulled” audience